ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 Try to work together more closely with the people in your team to see if there are any pain points or issues that your team members are experiencing.
 2. **Work through failure and success:**
 It is inevitable that some things will fail now and then.
-It is important to prepare for failure and to take responsability.
+It is important to prepare for failure and to take responsibility.
-Don't fingerpoint!
+Don't finger point!
 Failing is an opportunity to learn and should be embraced.
 Success on the other hand, should be celebrated as early and as often as possible, and not only after the end of a project.
 You should celebrate for example the successful delivery of a sprint or when a feature has been completed.